 Together, the parties fell short of the 50% necessary to continue the coalition, requiring formation of a new government.

-"I asked for a strong mandate, but people chose differently.
-I respect their message," Samaras said Sunday on state television.
-"Today's result expresses people's disappointment toward the implemented dead-end economic policy that tested their limits and didn't include the necessary development policy."
+“I asked for a strong mandate, but people chose differently.
+I respect their message,” Samaras said in remarks carried live on state television.
+“Today’s result expresses people’s disappointment towards the implemented dead-end economic policy that tested their limits and didn’t include the necessary development policy.”

 PASOK leader Evangelos Venizelos said after meeting with Samaras that his party would be willing to participate, but only in a coalition with a friendly view toward Europe led by a prime minister willing to renegotiate terms of the bailout deal with the European Commission.

 Last year, Greece’s debt threatened to force it to drop Europe’s common currency, the euro, prompting the European Central Bank and other lenders to swoop in with emergency funding.
 In exchange, they demanded that the government slash spending.

 The resulting measures have led to tax increases and cuts in jobs, wages, pensions and benefits – and significant public outcry.

 The national unemployment rate for January, the latest month for which figures are available, was nearly 22%, prompting widespread protests and leading some young people to leave the country in search of work.

 For two years, the country’s massive amount of debt has threatened the stability of the 17-country eurozone.

 Greece pushed through a huge debt swap in March to save it from disorderly default and clear the way for it to receive a second bailout from the European Union, the European Central Bank and the International Monetary Fund, worth €130 billion ($171.5 billion).

 The debt restructuring deal gave some breathing space to the eurozone bloc, where fears that Greece might collapse had increased pressure on other debt-laden nations such as Spain and Italy.